-Abdulkadiroglu et al. (2017) develop empirical methods that extend this study design to fully exploit the random assignment embedded in centralized assignment mechanisms.
+Abdulkadiroğlu et al. (2017) develop empirical methods that extend this study design to fully exploit the random assignment embedded in centralized assignment mechanisms.
 Specifically, they show that conditioning on the probability of random assignment to treatment ("propensity score") for participating students recovers a more representative average causal effect with more efficiency than the risk set fixed effects approach.
-For a more detailed explanation of lottery methods, see Angrist, Hull, & Walters (2023).
+For a more detailed explanation of lottery methods, see Angrist et al. (2023).

-3.4 Limitations of lottery studies
+Limitations of lottery studies

 By removing selection bias, lottery-based estimates of charter school effectiveness attain strong internal validity.
 That is, they convincingly identify the true causal impact of charter schools within the setting being studied.
 Still, such studies have their limitations.
 First and foremost, lottery studies can only evaluate oversubscribed schools.
 This limits their external validity, i.e., the extent to which their findings can be generalized to other settings.
 Even within a single district, oversubscribed charters may not be representative of all charter schools in the area.
 Oversubscription rates in the charter sector are not well documented.
-However, one data point from the 2006-07 school year suggested that only 26 percent of charter middle schools had more applicants than available seats (Clark Tuttle et al., 2012).
-The schools that have the most demand-oversubscribed charters-may also be those that families consider to be the highest quality.
+However, one data point from the 2006-07 school year suggested that only 26% of charter middle schools had more applicants than available seats (Clark Tuttle et al., 2012).
+The schools that have the most demand - oversubscribed charters - may also be those that families consider to be the highest quality.
 Outcomes at these oversubscribed schools, therefore, may not be indicative of those at nearby undersubscribed schools.
+This has been shown empirically in two studies (Abdulkadiroğlu et al., 2011; Ackerman & Egalite, 2017) which both show that undersubscribed schools also underperform oversubscribed schools.

 More broadly, lottery estimates offer credible localized results but do not necessarily capture national trends.
 To the extent that oversubscribed charter schools are not evenly distributed across the country, lottery-based estimates may not reflect the charter sector as a whole.
 Another impediment to generalizing from existing studies relates to the selection bias phenomenon described earlier.
 The students who opt to apply to charter schools may be different from students in the rest of the district.
 Therefore, if non-charter students were to switch to charter schools, they would not necessarily achieve the same outcomes as estimated in lottery-based studies.